 When creating a component, it is recommended to generate a declaration of the form

 The following prefixes may be included in the string prefixes: inner, outer, replaceable, constant, parameter, discrete.
+The default is an empty string.

 [In combination with defaultComponentName it can be used to make it easy for users to create inner components matching the outer declarations; see also example below.
 If the prefixes contain inner or outer and the default name cannot be used (e.g., since it is already in use) it is recommended to give a diagnostic.]